 To receive Ontario Disability Support Program Income Support, you must meet the definition of a "person with a disability" as defined under the Ontario Disability Support Program Act.

-Under the act, a person with a disability is someone who has a substantial mental or physical disability that:
+Under the Act, a person with a disability is someone who has a substantial mental or physical impairment that:

 Specially trained staff who work in the Disability Adjudication Unit of the Ministry of Community and Social Services will:

 This is called the Disability Determination Process.
 It is only done after we decide you qualify financially for Income Support.

 If you qualify financially, you will need a Disability Determination Package to provide information about your disability.
 The package contains the following forms:

 You will need to get an approved health professional, such as a doctor, to fill out the Health Status Report and Activities of Daily Living Index.
 This information will tell staff in the Disability Adjudication Unit about your disability and your ability to work, look after yourself or get out in the community.